Jeannick94/Railway-Level-Crossing/README.md

 - docker build -t levelcrossapp_img .
 - docker run -d -p 8080:8080 --name=levelcrossapp_cont levelcrossapp_img
 - go to http://localhost:8080/api/sensor (you will be able to see the sensor status)
+- to change the status of the sensors go to http://localhost:8080/api/sensor/3?value=true and change index and set the value to true or false.